© 2018 Gwen Dewar, Ph.D., all rights reserved

 But perhaps the most consequential difference for new parents is that baby sleep patterns can deceive us.
 During REM and transitional sleep, babies can sometimes appear to be awake.

 As noted, we adults don’t move around during REM.
 We experience sleep paralysis.
-But for young babies — especially babies under the age of 3 months — this isn’t the case.
-They usually retain muscle tone, and they use it.
-A lot.
+But for young babies — especially babies under the age of 3 months — REM is a much more physically active state.

 They twitch, wiggle, stretch, and thrash.
 They may frown or smile, or launch into a burst of sucking movements.
 They may vocalize too (Grigg-Damberger 2017; Barbeau and Weiss 2017).